-The first thing you need to do is qualify for a Health Savings Account.
-You should be able to review your health care plan to see if you are eligible.
-HSA-eligible health care plans are becoming more popular with employers and employees alike because they tend to offer lower premiums than other healthcare plans.
+Review your health care plan to see if you are eligible for a health savings account.
+HSA-eligible health care plans are becoming more popular with both employers and employees because they tend to offer lower premiums than other health care plans.

-But you can also find HSA-eligible healthcare plans if you do not have an employer-sponsored healthcare plan.
-Many plans offered on the Affordable Care Act exchanges offer HSA-eligible plans, as do many individual health care plans you can find through companies such as eHealthInsurance.
+You can also find HSA-eligible health care plans if you do not have an employer-sponsored plan.
+Some of these plans exist on the Affordable Care Act exchanges.
+Many individual health care plans you can find through companies such as eHealthInsurance are also HSA-eligible.

-The next step is to open an HSA.
-I opened mine at HSA Bank, which offers flexibility, low fees, and the ability to link your account with a TD Ameritrade investment account (TD Ameritrade ranks among our top-rated brokerage firms).
-Here are the criteria I looked at when opening an HSA.
+I opened mine at HSA Bank, which offers flexibility, low fees and links your account with a TD Ameritrade investment account (TD Ameritrade ranks among our top-rated brokerage firms).
+Here are the criteria I considered when opening an HSA.

 Benefits of Investing in an HSA

-An HSA combines the best elements of a Traditional IRA (tax deduction for contributions) with the best of a Roth IRA (tax-free growth).
+An HSA combines the best elements of a traditional IRA (tax deduction for contributions) with the best of a Roth IRA (tax-free growth).
 Additionally, it’s possible to hold various investments in an HSA.
-Most HSA custodians offer money market-type assets.
-These returns aren’t always the best, but they are a stable way to invest your funds.
-So it may be a good idea to look at this option if you may need to use your funds soon.
+Most HSA custodians offer money market funds and similar assets.
+While the returns aren’t always the highest, they are a stable way to invest your funds.
+Money market funds may be a good option if you think you’ll need to use your funds soon.

-However, some independent HSA custodians will allow you to choose to hold various investment types, such as index funds (a few custodians that offer low-cost Vanguard funds), ETFs, stocks, bonds, and other investments.
-So you can use your HSA as an extension of your overall investment portfolio and allocate your funds accordingly.
+Some independent HSA custodians allow you to hold various investment types, such as index funds, ETFs, stocks, bonds and other investments.
+So, you can use your HSA as an extension of your overall investment portfolio and allocate your funds accordingly.

 The money grows in your HSA as it would in an IRA.
-However, you do have to be careful about how you use the money.
-You can withdraw the funds – contributions and earnings — anytime for qualified medical expenses penalty-free.
-If you use the money for non-medical expenses, though, you will have to taxes and penalties.
-Withdrawals are taxed as regular income.
-And you will have to pay a 10% early withdrawal penalty on top of that.
+However, you must be careful about how you use the money.
+You can withdraw the funds – contributions and earnings – without penalty at any time for qualified medical expenses.
+If you use the money for nonmedical expenses, though, you will have to pay regular income taxes and a 10% early withdrawal penalty.

-How to Max Out Your HSA Plan Contributions – and Why You Should
+How and Why You Should Max Out Your HSA Plan Contributions

 |Tax Year||Individual||Family||Catch-Up Contributions